Full-Time Position in Oakland, CA

-Impact Justice developed the Homecoming Project to address the critical issue of reentry and avert the pitfalls of existing interventions.
+Impact Justice developed the Homecoming Project (THP) to address the critical issue of reentry and avert the pitfalls of existing interventions.
 The Homecoming Project is a reentry housing service.
-This project is focused on Alameda County and utilizes untapped living spaces available in the community while freeing up desperately needed space in shelters and traditional transitional housing programs.
+This project is focused on northern California, and soon southern California and utilizes untapped living spaces available in the community while freeing up desperately needed space in shelters and traditional transitional housing programs.
 The Homecoming Project leverages the private market and existing living spaces by funding rent for up to six months for participants returning home after a period of incarceration.
-The Homecoming project screens potential participants to identify/recruit hosts, matches community hosts with participants, assesses participants’ needs, and provides them wrap-around services to facilitate their health, well-being, and stability.
+The Homecoming project matches community hosts with participants, assesses participants’ needs, and provides them wrap-around services to facilitate their health, well-being, and stability.

 The Homecoming Project Community Navigator will be the main point of contact for participants returning home from prison.
 The Community Navigator will serve as each participant’s life coach and community navigator, providing referrals to needed treatment and services.
-This position is responsible for guiding participants through the development of their individual reentry plan upon entry into the program, and their independent preparation plan before completing the program.
 The Community Navigator will provide ongoing support and monitoring of participants while they reside in Homecoming host homes.
-This position requires case management maintenance and the ability to track, record, and report ongoing updates and changes with each participant assigned to their caseload.
-The Community Navigator will be responsible for facilitating participant orientations and training and resolving conflicts that may arise at any point during participation with the Homecoming Project.

-- Accessible for daily phone and/or text messages with each participant.
+- Case Management – Highly developed interpersonal skills with good relationship-building techniques.
+Working with a caseload of formerly incarcerated individuals.
+Accessible for daily phone and/or text messages with each participant.

-- Contact/engagement with the participant’s assigned parole agent, as needed.
+- Maintain contact with the participant’s assigned parole agent

-- Collaborate with participants to create an individual reentry plan which includes goals, objectives, and needed services and/or treatment.
+- Collaborate with participants to create a reentry outline that includes goals, objectives, and needed services and/or treatment.

-- Support participants and hosts to resolve conflicts, as needed.
+- Support participants and hosts to resolve conflicts

-- Assist with administering compatibility tools and conduct interviews with participants, as well as assist staff in coordinating introductory meetings between potential hosts and potential participants.
+- Assist with administering compatibility tools and conducting interviews with participants, as well as assist staff in coordinating introductory meetings between potential hosts and potential participants.